 Normal behavior for a healthy baby is to use their voice to cry to express needs.
 Typically, children who are neglected as babies will grow up raging or acting out their feelings rather than verbalizing their needs, which results in negative behavioral patterns and subsequent obstacles to healing.
 We believe giving a child the voice that they never had is crucial in helping them move past the trauma they have endured.
 You will learn exactly how to do that in Unplowed Ground.

 While therapeutic parenting is the most important piece to a rescued child's healing, there are also several therapies that have been proven to be very effective in treating children with developmental trauma and compromised attachment.
-In Unplowed Ground, you will learn the hallmarks of trustworthy attachment therapists, as well as key benefits of other types of therapy, including neurological reorganization, neurofeedback, and safe and sound protocol.
+In Unplowed Ground, you will learn the hallmarks of trustworthy attachment therapists, as well as key benefits of other types of therapy, including neurological reorganization, neurofeedback, and occupational therapy.